ghc-proposals/ghc-proposals/proposals/0000-unsaturated-type-families.rst

     `thesis <http://www.cis.upenn.edu/~sweirich/papers/eisenberg-thesis.pdf>`_,
     The main drawback of that approach is that inference would suffer compared to the scheme outlined above.
 Matchability polymorphism also fits more cleanly into the existing constraint solver mechanism.
-Alternatively, we could stick to the simple defaulting scheme mentioned in the section about annotation-free arrows.
-But...

 2. Type inference with the "simple" matchability defaulting scheme is incomplete.
 Take following program ::